SrijanBadhya/Debsoc/Running the PES Debsoc.md

 **How are there always people who miss out?**

-- When you scale probabilities up to 250ish recruits, 100 have a chance of being available 2 out of the 3 days, 120 have a chance of being available 1 out of 3 days, and there are usually 30 people unable to make it on one out of these 3 particular days.
+- When you scale probabilities up to 250ish recruits, 100 have a chance of being available 2 out of the 3 days, 120 have a chance of being available 1 out of 3 days, and there are usually 30 people unable to make it any of these 3 particular days.
 Even if an incident is just 9% likely, when you take a sample of 100 people, you get 9 people this incident will likely affect.
 - This could be due to being sick, having some extracurricular class some day, having a high priority assignment one day, anything.
 Even if these same unlikely, likelihood scales up with people.

 ![enter image description here](https://i.imgflip.com/a72pv2.jpg)